-Here are the eight key steps to building a loft conversion:
+Eight key steps to building a loft conversion

 Is there sufficient head height?
 You can lower the floor or raise the ridge of the roof, but this can be expensive and requires planning permission.

 This is the most exciting part of your project (other than seeing it finished!).
 Find a great residential architect who can guide you through the project from start to finish.
 You wouldn’t travel without a map, don’t convert without a plan!

 There are lots of different types of loft conversion, so you want to find the solution that best fits your home and lifestyle.
 Your architect can help you to make these important decisions, and should be able to offer plenty of guidance.

 Unless you’re raising the ridge of your roof, you usually don’t need planning permission to do a loft conversion.
 We can check this for you on a quick call.

 Even if you’re converting your loft under you permitted development rights, you should use your floor plans, elevations and 3D renders (if you want to get a sneak peek of the finished product) to apply for a lawful development certificate.